 March 15, 1864 – During the Civil War the Red River Campaign continued as the Union forces reach Alexandria, La.

 March 15, 1864 – During the Civil War, a Federal operation encompassing Batesville, West Point, Grand Glaize and Searcy Landing, Ark. began.
 Skirmishes were also fought at Clarendon, Ark.; and at Bull’s Gap and Flat Creek Valley in Tennessee.

 March 15, 1864 – During the Civil War, Federal naval forces arrived at Alexandria, La., via the Red River, and skirmishes were fought at Marksville and Prairie, La.
 Celebrations for the capture of Fort DeRussy, on the Red River, by the gunboats of Admiral Porter, were brief.
 Captured the day before, the fort was being destroyed on March 15 by the ironclads USS Benton and Essex.
 Three of the remaining boats were headed upriver at the highest speed they could manage, in hopes of cutting off the Confederate boats before they could ready the rapids at Alexandria.
 The Rebels escaped by half an hour, with one ship burned to avoid capture.

 March 15, 1865 – During the Civil War, a skirmish occurred at Boyd’s Station and another at Stevenson’s Gap, Ala.
 Skirmishes were also fought on the Black River at Smith’s Mill, N.C.; at South River, N.C.; and at Ashland and Hanover Courthouse, Va.

-March 15, 1869 - The Cincinnati Red Stockings played their first game.
-They were the first professional baseball team.
+March 15, 1869 - The Cincinnati Red Stockings, the first professional baseball team, played their first game.

 March 15, 1874 – France and Viet Nam signed the Second Treaty of Saigon, further recognizing the full sovereignty of France over Cochinchina.